Reuben Hersh

-Reuben Hersh (December 9, 1927 – January 3, 2020) was an American mathematician and academic, best known for his writings on the nature, practice, and social impact of mathematics.
+Reuben Hersh (December 9, 1927 – January 3, 2020) was an American mathematician and academic of Jewish heritage, best known for his writings on the nature, practice, and social impact of mathematics.
 Although he was generally known as Reuben Hersh, late in life he sometimes used the name Reuben Laznovsky in recognition of his father's ancestral family name.
 His work challenges and complements mainstream philosophy of mathematics.

 Education

+Born to Jewish immigrant parents in New York City, Hersh later wrote extensively about the Jewish experience in American mathematics.
 After receiving a B.A. in English literature from Harvard University in 1946, Hersh spent a decade writing for Scientific American and working as a machinist.
 After losing his right thumb when working with a band saw, he decided to study mathematics at the Courant Institute of Mathematical Sciences.
 In 1962, he was awarded a Ph.D. in mathematics from New York University; his advisor was P.D.
 Lax.
 He was affiliated with the University of New Mexico since 1964, where he was professor emeritus.